Skip to main content

 The most important thing to look for to know when to condition them is the way they look.
 Are they looking dry?
 Then condition your boots.
 Conditioning isn’t waxing or waterproofing.

-The way you want your leather boots to age (or not age) will help determine how often, as well.
-People who want a rugged, worn-in look will go a little longer in between conditioning times.
+How you want your leather boots to age (or not) will also help determine how often.
+People who want a rugged, worn-in look will go a little longer between conditioning times.
 If you want a very polished and like-new look, condition more often.

 Men's boots walking